Home Décor Tips to Care for Special Needs Children

 Children with Physical Disabilities

 Accessibility is always the foremost concern when designing or redesigning your house for a special needs child with a physical disability.
-Ease for mobility is the key.
+Ease of mobility is the key.
 Your child must be able to navigate easily around the house and reach their shelves, drawers, switches, door handles, and belongings without any big hassle.

 Children with Autism

 Autistic children might fall along different spectrums and get triggered by various stimuli.
 Every child has different sensory needs and tolerance.
 Therefore, you may need to start with healthy sensory environments.

 With a healthy sensory environment, you have provided opportunities for movement, simulation, and lack thereof.
 It might be beneficial to have several areas with different colors and lights to set up different moods and activities.
 Autistic children usually can be fully consumed by specific topics.
 Therefore, it might be a good idea to dedicate a particular area to focusing on those interests.
 You might also want to devote a separate room for dining and resting, preferably ones that do not get interrupted by outside stimuli.

 Consider using heavy furniture bolted to the walls and low shelves to minimize the risk of climbing and frustration.
 You can also utilize blinds to control the light in the room.
 It is good to know that natural lighting is better for mood than artificial lighting.
 Investing in natural fabrics, like linens, might also be good, which you can use in particular areas.
 You can also use linen for blackout curtains to help control the light and regulate the room’s temperature.
 Linen can also be applied to the bedding setup to give a softer and alleviating touch that may reduce anxieties.

 In dealing with asthma and other common indoor allergies, you must keep your home allergen-free at any cost.
 To make your home hypoallergenic, you must ensure that the house is clean and dry.